OfficeDev/office-js-docs-pr/docs/quickstarts/sso-quickstart.md

 4. If you're not already signed in to Office, you'll be prompted to sign in.
 Sign in with the credentials that you want the add-in to use for SSO.

-5. If a dialog window appears to request permissions on behalf of the add-in, this means that SSO is not supported for your scenario and the add-in has instead fallen back to an alternative system of user authentication.
+5. If a dialog window appears to request permissions on behalf of the add-in, this means that SSO is not supported for your scenario and the add-in has instead fallen back to an alternative method of user authentication.
 This may occur when the the tenant administrator hasn't granted consent to the add-in's access to Microsoft Graph, or when the user isn't signed into Office with a valid Microsoft Account or Office 365 ("Work or School") account.
 Choose the **Accept** button in the dialog window to continue.

     ![Permissions request dialog](../images/sso-permissions-request.png)